 We have a specialist team of property lawyers who regularly act for borrowers of short term secured finance ranging from £30,000.00 bridging loans to multi-million pound development finance.
 We are familiar with lenders’ usual requirements and understand the importance of working closely with clients and their brokers to ensure a rapid and smooth completion.

-Our team are based in Sussex, Buckinghamshire and Hertfordshire but we regularly travel to meet clients in and around London and the Home Counties.
+Our team are based in Sussex, Buckinghamshire and Hertfordshire but we regularly travel to meet with our clients.
 In addition to office meetings we also offer remote meetings via telephone and video conferencing software so can assist you wherever you are based.

 An experienced bridging loan solicitor will have an initial consultation with you, free of charge, to discuss your situation in more detail.
 Once we understand your circumstances better, we can provide you with a clearer understanding of how we can help you.
 We will also provide you with a price quotation and a choice of funding methods at the outset.